Deployed quantum key distribution network: further, longer and more users: Continuous operation of the network

 \section{Continuous operation of the network}

-All the post-processing steps required to extract the secured key are merged into a single software, which receives the raw data transmitted by Alice's and Bob's TDCs and transforms them into secret keys, stored locally on each user's computer.
-In addition to key processing, the post-processing software enables real-time monitoring of several key QKD indicators, including the QBER in each basis, the number of photons detected, and the time drift between Alice's and Bob's local clocks.
+As mentioned above, all the post-processing steps required to extract secure keys are merged into a single software, which receives the raw data transmitted by Alice's and Bob's TDCs and transforms them into secret keys, stored locally on each user's computer.
+In addition to key processing, the software enables real-time monitoring of several key QKD indicators, including the QBER in each basis, the number of photons detected, and the time drift between Alice's and Bob's local clocks.
 As shown in FIG.~\ref{fig_diagramme_prog}, each of these can be linked to a device that can be controlled to optimize the secure key rate (SKR).
-This allows for the continuous correction of the instabilities encountered by the various components of our source and analysis modules, which we detail below.
+This allows us to continuously correct the instabilities encountered by the various components of the source and analysis modules, which are detailed below.